James Whelan (bishop): Coadjutor Bishop and Bishop of Nashville

-When succeeded Bishop Richard Miles as bishop of Nashville upon the latter's death on February 21, 1860.
-He enlarged the cathedral and established an academy, boarding school, and orphanage.
+Whelan succeeded Bishop Richard Miles as bishop of Nashville upon the latter's death on February 21, 1860.
+Whelan requested the Dominican Sisters of St. Mary in Somerset establish a school in his diocese.
+Four sisters opened an academy in 1862 specializing in music and the fine arts.
+Whelan enlarged the cathedral and established a boarding school, and an orphanage.